virtualidentityag/quality-gate/README.md

 # biotope-quality-gate

-Coding quality and standards for biotope projects.
+Coding quality and standards for biotope projects built on Stencil.

 This package gives you default configurations for biotope projects for `eslint` and `stylelint`, which will enable you to lint `.js`, `.jsx`, `.ts`, `.tsx`, `.css` and `.scss` files by simply